 Thomas Baker, a Methodist preacher from Sydney, arrived in Fiji with his wife in 1859.
-He had eagerly accepted the appointment, as he felt there was still much pioneering work to be done.
+He had eagerly accepted the appointment, as he felt there was still much pioneering work to be done in the Cannibal Isles.
 Other missions, such as Tonga, were well established – there were no more heathens to convert.
-On Viti Levu, however, there were still inland tribes secluded within the rocky, fortress-like walls of the island’s interior who had yet to see a missionary.
+On the Fijian island of Viti Levu, however, there were still inland tribes secluded within the rocky, fortress-like walls of the island’s interior who had yet to see a missionary.

 Though he was cautious, he never traveled with weapons of any kind.
 He wrote, “I feel every confidence in going about among the heathen, but I always endeavour to keep my eyes and ears open, and reckon every event I meet with…and trusting alone in God for defence.
 I believe I shall be secure.”

 In 1867, with tensions growing between Baker and his senior superintendent, who refused to give him credit for his work, he decided it was time to take leave.
 At a meeting in June he requested to return home for a year with his wife and their three daughters who were born in Fiji, “on account of personal and family affliction.”
 His request was granted, but before he left he wanted to make one more trek.
 His goal was to reach some previously uncontacted villages on the far side of the island, an expedition that required going deeper into the rugged and largely unexplored interior than he had before.